 Creating a plan before a cybersecurity incident occurs is vital to ensure that the impact gets reduced and that a healthcare organization can continue to deliver patient care.
 When everyone knows what to do in an incident, the response and the outcome will be better.

 Healthcare organizations should have well-documented response plans that all stakeholders should be aware of and have practiced.
 This includes executives in the leadership team, clinicians on the front line, and everyone in between.
 These plans should cover how IT teams will respond to protect and clean up systems and how clinical teams can continue to operate if an attack disrupts systems.
 Plans need to be regularly practiced via tabletop exercises and need refreshing annually to remain effective.

 Today’s reality is that healthcare providers need to stay in step with advances in medical treatments as well as the changing cybersecurity landscape.
 Cybersecurity teams need to stay ahead of the changing tactics used by cybercriminals.
 This can be a challenge, but it is essential to ensure the continued functioning of healthcare provision in this age where technology plays such an important role.

 Delivering cybersecurity services to protect critical infrastructure and IT systems in organizations such as healthcare providers is why Critical Insight exists.
 We have decades of experience in our team across the health sector, local government, state government, and private sector critical infrastructure providers.
 We can provide cybersecurity services and assistance to healthcare providers across their whole operation.
 We can work with your IT and leadership teams to assess, plan, and improve your cybersecurity posture over a timescale that makes sense for your organization.
-Contact us via the form below to start a conversation.
+Contact us to start a conversation.